Repair, Replace, or Nuke Them from Space? How You Should Address Failing Computers

 My computer is running out of space

-If your computer is simply running out of space, this is often a fairly easy fix.
+If your computer is running out of space, this is often a fairly easy fix.
 Go through your documents and programs and attempt to delete any items that aren’t being used.
 If you’re still close to maxing out your hard drive, you can always look into adding additional storage space to your computer.
 If you’re using a desktop, this is much easier to do, but even if you have a laptop, the process may be worth it if your computer isn’t more than a few years old.

 Need help determining whether it’s time to replace or repair your failing computers?